ISRAEL IS THE CHURCH

 In the day in which we are living the true Christians are in spiritual travail as Christ is being formed in them.
 Because Christ is coming forth in the true Church there is entering the devout Christians a desire to return to the physical land and people of Israel in accordance with the prophecy of Micah.

-Therefore will he give them up, until the time that she which travaileth hath brought forth: then the remnant of his brethren shall return unto the children of Israel.
+Therefore He shall give them [Jews] up, until the time that she who is in labor [Church] has given birth [to Christ in them]; then the remnant of His brethren [sons of God] shall return to the children of Israel.
 (Micah 5:3)

 The nation that shall be born “at once” is the Body of Christ.
 It is a holy nation made up of both Jews and Gentiles.
 The believing Jews and Gentiles have in common that Christ is being formed in them.

-My little children, of whom I travail in birth again until Christ be formed in you, (Galatians 4:19)
+My little children, for whom I labor in birth again until Christ is formed in you, (Galatians 4:19)

-Who hath heard such a thing? who hath seen such things?
-Shall the earth be made to bring forth in one day? or shall a nation be born at once? for as soon as Zion travailed, she brought forth her children.
+Who has heard such a thing?
+Who has seen such things?
+Shall the earth be made to give birth in one day?
+Or shall a nation be born at once?
+For as soon as Zion was in labor, she gave birth to her children.
 (Isaiah 66:8)

 As the history of the descendants of Jacob progressed it became clear that many of the Lord’s chosen people were behaving wickedly.
 As Christ said, they were not children of Abraham but of Satan.
 Their behavior proved this.